Ashriya26/MiniProject-ExpiryExpert/README.md

 5. **View All Products**:
    - Navigate to the "View Products" section to see a list of all added products and click on any product to view its details and expiry status.

-6.**Expiring soon**:
+6. **Expiring Soon**:
    - This section contains all the products that are on the verge of expiring.

-7.**Expired**:
+7. **Expired**:
    - This section contains all the products that have expired.